IMDb; MGM; Rotten Tomatoes; TV Tropes; Wikipedia

 Still, aside from both the things I liked about the movie and the things I didn't, there's something more specific about it that I have always had a problem with, but I'll get to that later.
 First, I want to explain the plot.
 I should say, though, that it's one of the many movies I saw years and years ago that I always thought I'd eventually get on DVD, just so I could re-watch it and write a review.
 But then one day in 2015, the movie randomly popped into my head... and then I had a thought that made me decide I probably don't want to ever watch it again, after all.
 Still, I do feel the need to write a review, so I'm doing so without re-watching it.
 I must say, if not for this thought I just had, I would surely have rated it higher than "meh," probably somewhere between one and a half and two smileys.
 But now...
 I just can't.

 So...
 Goldie Hawn plays Joanna Stayton, who... well, there's no getting around it, she's a stereotypical "rich bitch."
 She's on a yachting trip with her husband, Grant (Edward Herrmann).
 One day they're near a small Oregon town, and Joanna hires a local carpenter named Dean Proffitt (Kurt Russell) to remodel her closet, on the yacht.
 When he's done with the job, she decides she's not happy with his work (even though he'd done a really good job), so she refuses to pay him, and throws him overboard.
 Later that night, Joanna falls overboard herself, and gets amnesia.
 She winds up in a local hospital, and Grant later goes to get her, but ultimately decides he'd be happier without her, so he denies knowing her.
 Then Dean sees her on the news, and decides to go to the hospital and claim she's his wife, Annie.
 (Dean is a widower living with four rambunctious sons.)
 He intends to tell her the truth about her identity eventually, but first he wants to trick her into doing housework for him for awhile, until he feels she has worked off what she owes him for the work he'd done for her.
-Of course, "Annie" has trouble accepting him and "their" kids, at first, because even with amnesia, she's still kind of a bitch, and definitely spoiled, so she can't stand their humble lifestyle.
+Of course, "Annie" has trouble accepting him and "their" kids, at first, because even with amnesia, she still has a spoiled mindset, so she can't stand their humble lifestyle.

 Over time, because this is a "romantic comedy," Annie's personality begins to soften, and she and Dean fall in love.
 And she helps him achieve his dream of building a "Seven Wonders of the World" mini-golf course.
 Meanwhile, Grant is busy having parties on the yacht, with a bunch of young hotties (with whom he's presumably also sleeping).
 But eventually, Joanna's mother, Edith (Katherine Helmond) forces Grant to "find" her daughter, and so he does.
 And as soon as Annie sees Grant, her memories come flooding back, and she realizes who Dean actually is.
 So she goes back to the yacht with Grant.
 But of course she soon realizes she doesn't love Grant anymore (if she ever did), especially when she finds out he had initially left her in the hospital.
 Meanwhile, Dean decides to go after "Annie," because he's in love with her.
 And the two of them jump off their respective boats and swim to each other, after calling each other "Katarina" and "Arturo," referencing a tragic romantic legend that had been mentioned earlier in the movie.
 (I have no idea if there really is such a legend, or if it was made up for the movie.)
 Anyway...
 I'm leaving out a few details, but that's pretty much what happened in the movie.
 And they all lived happily ever after.